fiorix/go-diameter/README.md

 ### Status

-It can currently send and receive messages and build and parse AVPs based on dictionaries.
-API is subject to changes.
-See the [TODO](./TODO) list for details.
+The current implementation is solid and works fine for general purpose clients and servers.
+It can send and receive messages efficiently as well as build and parse AVPs based on dictionaries.

 See the API documentation at http://godoc.org/github.com/fiorix/go-diameter

 [![Build Status](https://secure.travis-ci.org/fiorix/go-diameter.png)](http://travis-ci.org/fiorix/go-diameter)

 ## Features

 - Comprehensive XML dictionary format
 - Embedded dictionaries (base protocol and credit control [RFC 4006](http://tools.ietf.org/html/rfc4006))
-- Human readable AVP representation
+- Human readable AVP representation (for debugging)
 - TLS support for both clients and servers
 - Stack based on [net/http](http://golang.org/pkg/net/http/) for simplicity
 - Ships with sample client, server, snoop agent and benchmark tool

-For now, [state machines](http://tools.ietf.org/html/rfc6733#section-4) are not part of this implementation on purpose.
+For now, [state machines](http://tools.ietf.org/html/rfc6733#section-4) are not part of the implementation.

 ## Install

+go-diameter requires at least [Go 1.3](https://golang.org/doc/go1.3).

-Make sure Go is installed, and both $GOPATH and $GOROOT are set.
+Make sure Go is installed, and both GOPATH and GOROOT are set.

 Install: